tim-lee92/java_masterclass/notes.md

 * Recall method overloading, which can be done with constructors.
 * You can call another constructor within another constructor.
   * Must be the very first line.
+* Using `super` must be used explicitly to call the super class method if you have an `@Override` in the current class.

+Compositions deal with a "has a" relationship.